kjsmita6/WPICode/CS/4513/project_fs/README.txt

 4. To implement `create()`, you will need to locate a free inode and save a new inode into the inode table.

 4.1 How will you locate a free inode?
+    I can go through each block and each inode block and check if it is valid.
 4.2 What information would you see in a new inode?
-4.3 How will you record this new inode?
+    You should see that valid is set to 0, size is 0, and all direct and indirect pointers are 0.4.3 How will you record this new inode?
+    You can write the new inode back to the block you were modifying, then write the block back to disk.

 Brief response please!